hmcts/sscs-docker/README.md

   3. Build the local docker image using `docker build -t ccd/sscs-logstash:1.0 .` This should create an image called ccd/sscs-logstash:1.0

-  4. Update your ccd-logstash to use this local image by going to `elasticsearch.yaml` and setting the image to `image: "ccd/sscs-logstash:1.0"`
+  4. In SSCS-Docker, update your ccd-logstash to use this local image by going to `elasticsearch.yaml` and setting the image to `image: "ccd/sscs-logstash:1.0"`

 - Enable Elastic Search and logstash containers by adding `elasticsearch` to `tags.env`